juliaguar/lightening-io/README.md

 During REM procedural learning happens
-Procedural memories is everything which you can do, but you have no ides how you are doing it Thinks like walking, talking, riding a bike etc
+Procedural memories is everything which you can do, but you have no ides how you are doing it Things like walking, talking, riding a bike etc

 But during REM there is also something else happening